Thodorissio/distributed-training/bash_scripts/README.md

           2    (the model will be trained  on master vm meaning vm 2 and on vm 1)

           3    (the model will be trained on all 3 vms)

+THE run_parallel.sh SCRIPT IS THE ONLY ONE YOU ACTUALLY NEED.

+You run it on master vm with the same options as above and it connects to the other vms and distributes the training , trigering the 2 other scripts (scrpt_1 and script_3) if needed.